MQFN/MQFN/README.md

     Once again all messages are exchanged using a HEAD <msg> TAIL.

 ### Persistence Layer
 A persistence layer is super important in order store queue messages in case of any unexpected crash of the server.
+For preserving all the data a mysql server is used.
+The ORM used to interact with the mysql server is sql alchemy.
+For the docs of sql alchemy refer to [http://docs.sqlalchemy.org/en/latest/orm/tutorial.html](http://docs.sqlalchemy.org/en/latest/orm/tutorial.html)

 ### Instructions for running mysql docker container:
 - Pull the docker image `docker pull mysql:latest`